Finding Humor in Being Human

 Eugene Mihaly

 Eugene Mihaly, Ph.D., was a university professor of political science and international business, teaching at both UC Berkley and Tuck School at Dartmouth.
-He has coordinated many LLC courses.
+He had a career in journalism, government, academia, and the private sector.
+He is currently Treasurer of LLC, Chairman of the Jamestown Philomenian Library, and a director of Rhode Island Humanities.

 Norma Rossi Mead